tillyeg01/Simplified_RidgeFinder/README.txt

 This is my attempt to begin to make the RidgeFinding process cleaner and more streamlined.
-It's still very much a work in progress and I will continue to iterate through it.
+It's still very much a work in progress, but it works.

-Now, to run the actual RidgeFinder, just go into RunRF.py, change the directory to one which contains your images to be analysed (they must be .fits files).
-Then, you can cycle through those images with fitted ridgelines (displaying in both linear and logarithmic space) by uncommenting the cycleimages block and playing with the parameters (or look at a single image by uncommenting the make_plot block).
-Once the desired parameters are found, comment this out and uncomment the getridges block and it will run the analysis on the whole directory.
-To save, uncomment the Ridges.to_csv block and input the desired save location.

-CycleThrough.cycleimages: scans through each image, fitting ridges to each one, for the purpose of evaluating the parameters

-CycleThrough.make_plot: looks at a specified image

-GetRidges_Linked.getridges: creates two dataframes of the ridges found and the linked ridges found in the images of the directory
+Files Within:

+RFFunctions contains all of the functions (and more!) for finding the ridgelines in images.
+CycleThrough contains functions which allow you to cycle through images within a given directory with their ridgelines overlaid on top.
+GetRidges_Linked contains functions which grab all of the ridges from all of the images within a given directory.
+RunRF contains some example code for using this.

+Parameters which will be important for most of the algorithms:

+Sigma: float: sigma for derivative determination ~> Supposedly related to track width
+lthresh: float: tracks with a response lower than this are rejected (0 accepts all)
+uthresh: float: tracks with a response higher than this are rejected (0 accepts all)
+minlen: int:  minimum track length accepted
+linkthresh: int: maximum distance to link ridges (in the case that there are multiple ridgelines on a given track)
+logim: Boolean: which allows you to analyse an image in linear space (False) or log space (True)